What are bad sectors on your hard drive?

 Nevertheless, it would be time-consuming if there are plenty of bad sectors on the drive.
 Also, it is less value to repair a hard disk that is all over bad sectors since it is a failing hard drive.
 In that case, finding a way to copy hard drive with bad sectors is a wise move.
 Well, how could you complete the task in Windows?

-Free software to clone hard drive with bad sectors
+Best software to clone hard drive with bad sectors

 It is not too hard for users to clone hard disks with bad sectors as long as you have the right specialist software.
-Many programs on the internet will not be able to handle or read the bad sectors and they will simply abort the cloning process they reach bad sectors – or they will require you to upgrade to the expensive premium version before they can process bad sectors.
+Many programs on the internet will not be able to handle or read the bad sectors and they will simply abort the cloning process when they reach bad sectors – or they will require you to upgrade to the expensive premium version before they can process bad sectors.

 Step-by-step Guide: clone HDD with bad sectors in Windows